Tomas-Kaiser/docker_tutorial/README.md

 ### Publishing Ports

+If we do not expose the port inside of Dockerfile then we have to do it when running the container as below:

-`docker run -d -p 80:3000 --name c1 react-app` to run a container on port 80 and the app inside of the container is mapped to 3000
+- `docker run -d -p 80:3000 --name c1 react-app` to run a container on port 80 and the app inside of the container is mapped to 3000
+- port 80 is mapped to port 3000 inside of container.

 ### Executing Commands in Running Containers